fuatsengul/iron-router-auth/README.md

 This package became discontinued now.
-We recommend to use this better solution: https://atmospherejs.com/zimme/iron-router-auth
+We recommend you to use this better solution: https://atmospherejs.com/zimme/iron-router-auth

 iron-router-auth